iac-oslo/avnm-labs/docs/labs/lab-03/index.md

 $ipamPoolId = (az network manager ipam-pool show -n iac-main --network-manager-name vnm-norwayeast-avnm-labs -g rg-norwayeast-avnm-labs --query id -o tsv)

 # Create new spoke VNet with IP range from iac-main IP pool
-az network vnet create -n vnet-spoke4-norwayeast --resource-group rg-norwayeast-avnm-labs --ipam-allocations [0].number-of-ip-addresses=100 [0].id=$ipamPoolId
+az network vnet create -n vnet-spoke4-norwayeast --resource-group rg-norwayeast-avnm-labs --ipam-allocations [0].number-of-ip-addresses=10 [0].id=$ipamPoolId
 ```

 Note!
-It may take some minutes for policy to take effect.
+It may take some minutes for policy to take effect, sometimes a lot of minutes :)

 Navigate to `vnm-norwayeast-avnm-labs/ng-spokes` Network Group in a few minutes and check `Group members` page.
 You should see new VNet added to the group by the Policy.

 ## Task #3 - create new static Network Group for online VNets using Bicep

 In this task we will create a new static Network Group called `ng-online` for all online Virtual Networks.

 Create new file `online-ng.bicep` with the following content: